manifold-systems/manifold/docs/faq.md

 #### Q: Manifold is somehow using Java internal APIs to do its magic.
 Could it break in a future version of Java?
 Unlikely.
 Java internal APIs can and do change from version to version, sometimes dramatically, however Manifold always adjusts to changes ahead of Java releases.
-To date, Manifold has adapted to seven major Java versions since its debut, always well in advance of Oracle's official release schedule.
+To date, Manifold has adapted to eight major Java versions since its debut, always well in advance of Oracle's official release schedule.

 #### Q: Is Manifold free?